princesoni1989/react-beginner-kit/README.md

 ### Run the Application

 We have pre-configured the project with a simple webpack development web server.
-The simplest way to start this server is:
+The simplest way to start this server is -

 ```
 npm start